 Perhaps more comforting is a look at some of the highest earning CEOs of Fortune 500 companies who did it all with a degree in the humanities.

-Richard H. Anderson, Director and CEO of Delta Airlines, studied Political Science at the University of Houston.
+- Richard H. Anderson, President and CEO of Amtrak and former Director and CEO of Delta Airlines, studied Political Science at the University of Houston.
 He went on to get a law degree from South Texas College of Law.
 While neither school tops the charts in the US News and World Reports rankings, Mr. Anderson is probably not too worried about those old rejection letters from Harvard.
 His total calculated compensation for 2012 was $12,575,572.

-W. Edward Walter, CEO of Host Hotels & Resorts, doesn't have his education listed in the usual bios and reports, with Forbes.com noting it as "N/A".
+- W. Edward Walter, Global CEO of Urban Land Institute and former CEO of Host Hotels & Resorts, doesn't have his education listed in the usual bios and reports, with Forbes.com noting it as "N/A".
 How delighted we were to find his LinkedIn entry that notes he has a Bachelor of Arts in Political Science from Colgate University, and no apparent graduate degree.
 In 2012 he made $6.39 million.

 If you have a liberal arts degree and you want to make the big dollars in business, you still might want to consider an MBA or law degree from a top school, which the report notes as lending a "significant bump" to salaries.
 But rest assured, having read the classics, being able to discuss Sartre, and having an opinion on Dadaism will possibly make you more interesting at dinner parties.
 Or not, depending on the dinner party.